Hello!

 My face!

-Currently, I'm an assistant professor at the the University of Tsukuba, Graduate Program in Computer Science and the College of Information Sciences.
+I graduated in Computer Science from the University of Campinas (UNICAMP), Brazil, and obtained my PhD from the University of Tokyo, Iba Laboratory.
+Currently, I'm an associate professor at the the University of Tsukuba, Graduate Program in Computer Science and the College of Information Sciences.
+I'm also a member of the Center of Artificial Intelligence Research.

-I am a Research Member of the AIWolf Project, an organizer of the Japanese Society for Artificial Life, and an editor at the Artificial Life Newsletter.
+I am a Research Member of the AIWolf Project, and a editor of the Artificial Life Newsletter.

 Teaching

 I teach programming classes (intro and intermediate) for undergraduate students, and classes on research methodology for graduate school.
-I have also given outreach talks and classes on AI/Alife for companies and high schools.
+I have also given outreach talks and classes on Artificial Intelligence and Artificial Life for companies and high schools.

 Researching